 Smith says that estimate is on the low side.
 The dying ones out here on Mount Diablo probably weren’t counted when the state did a fly-over survey last October.
 Usually, one percent of trees die each year, due to insects, disease, overcrowding or fire.
-Right now, Smith says we’re dealing with annual mortality rates in the 20-80% range.
-Climate change and the past four years of record drought have made the trees weaker.
+Right now, Smith says we’re dealing with annual mortality rates in the 20-80 percent range.
+Climate change and the recent drought have made the trees weaker.

 “The bark beetles really like trees that are under stress, and the drought puts the trees under stress,” Smith says.

 We eventually reach a group of small pine trees.
 The needles on some of them are green; others have a singed look.
 Their branches droop, and some have no leaves at all.

 “In fact, we might be able to see some beetles on them — they're feeding right under the bark,” Smith says.
 “Most of them are about the size of a grain of rice or smaller, blackish in color — pretty nondescript-looking unless you know what you’re looking for.
 But they're attacking it by the thousands.”

 Bark beetles can fly up to two miles to find a tree to attack.
 Once they find one, they bore their way inside.
 If the beetle is successful, it releases pheromones that tell other beetles to come on over.
 Inside the tree, the beetles eat the inner layer of bark.

 “And they'll girdle the tree so no water and nutrients are moving up and down the tree anymore,” Smith says, pointing to a tree that’s on its way out.